2024 Solar Incentives Guide for Saginaw, MI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
+Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
 The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
 The ITC allows you to claim a tax credit for a specific percentage of the cost of your solar system.

 The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost – for panels, labor, equipment and accessories – although the percentage may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the claim amount.
+Originally, the tax credit was for 30% of the total cost – for panels, labor, equipment and accessories – although it may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the amount you can claim.

-To find out exactly how much the ITC could save you, contact your local Saginaw solar panel installer.
+To best understand how the ITC could apply to you, speak to your local Saginaw solar panel installer and ask for more information.

 The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
 For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
 After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
 Beginning in 2023, it will also be easier to claim credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-Your local Saginaw solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Saginaw solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives